-Take a dozen six sided dice and toss them 50 times.
+Take a dozen six-sided dice and toss them 50 times.
 For each toss record the number of times (e.g.) a two comes up.

-- a) Calculate the average and variance. - b) Make a histogram (frequency distribution) of your results (i.e. the number of times there were no two's in a toss, one two, etc.). - c) For each data point in the histogram, estimate its uncertainty, e.g. what is the uncertainty on the number of times there were one two in a toss?
-Display the uncertainty on the histogram using the "Error Bar" option under "Plot".
+- a) Calculate the average and variance. - b) Make a histogram of your results (i.e. the number of times there were no two's in a toss, one two, etc.) - c) For each data point in the histogram, estimate its uncertainty (explain your calculation), e.g. what is the uncertainty on the number of times there were one two in a toss? - d) Compare your results with that expected from a binomial distribution.
+Superimpose the theoretical expectation at each data point (not as a curve).
+How are your measured average and variance compare with the theoretical expectations, i.e. what are the measured and expected values?

-- d) Compare your results with that expected from a binomial distribution.
-Plot the theoretical expectations along with your experimental results.
-How are your measured average and variance compare with the theoretical expectations, i.e. what are the measured and expected values? - e) Compare your results from above with a Poisson distribution assuming the same average number of two's as above.
-Plot the Poisson distribution along with the binomial expectations.
+e) Compare your results from above with a Poisson distribution assuming the same average number of two's as above.
+Superimpose the Poisson expectation at each data point (not as a curve).
 How are your measured average and variance compare with the theoretical expectations, i.e. what are the measured and expected values?
 How would you change the dice and the experiment if you wanted to generate a Poisson distribution from the toss of dice?